revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 ## 10. Confidence intervals with Linear DML

-One nice feature highlighted in the chapter is that `LinearDML` can provide confidence intervals directly.
+One nice feature of `LinearDML` is that it can provide confidence intervals directly.

 ```python